hanegraaff/stock-advisor-software/README.md

 ```
 src >>python stock_recommendation_svc.py -h
-usage: stock_recommendation_svc.py [-h] -ticker_file TICKER_FILE
+usage: stock_recommendation_svc.py [-h] -ticker_file TICKER_FILE -output_size
-                                   -portfolio_size PORTFOLIO_SIZE
+                                   OUTPUT_SIZE
                                    {test,production} ...

 Reads a list of US Equity ticker symbols and recommends a subset of them based
 on the degree of analyst target price agreement, specifically it will select
 stocks with the lowest agreement and highest predicted return.
 The input
-parameters are a file containing a list of of ticker symbols, the month and
+parameters consist of a file with a list of of ticker symbols, and the month
-year period for the recommendations, a current price date used to compute
-actual returns, and size of the final recommendation.
-The output is a JSON
+and year period for the recommendations.
+The output is a JSON data structure
-data structure with the final selection.
-When running this script in
+with the final selection.
+When running this script in "production" mode, the
-"production" mode, the analysis period is determined at runtime, and inputs,
+analysis period is determined at runtime, and the system will interact with the AWS
-like the ticker file are downloaded from S3.
+infrastructure to read inputs and store outputs.

 optional arguments:
   -h, --help            show this help message and exit
   -ticker_file TICKER_FILE
                         Ticker Symbol local file path
-  -portfolio_size PORTFOLIO_SIZE
-                        Selected Portfolio Size
+  -output_size OUTPUT_SIZE
+                        Number of selected securities

 environment:
   runtime environment